jynnie/todolis/documentation.md

 	- make sure you have the right methods in place
 22. test and show
 23. if logged in show different content
-	- edit sign up, log in, and index pages
+	- edit sign up, log in, base, and index pages
+24. setup logout route
+	- add to navbar

+---

+25.

 19. add todos table and link to user table
 	- gotta explain backref, and foreign keys